ypinhsuan/tp/docs/team/junlong4321.md

   * Introduced Student Universally Unique Identifier (UUID) into Student model.
   [#58](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/58)
     * In Tutor’s Pet, every `Student` is assigned a randomly generated `UUID` to ensure referential integrity of `Student` data across different models.
-It was challenging to introduce a `UUID` fields as it broke many existing test cases.
-Time had to be allocated to fix these test cases.
+Time was spent on `UUID` integration and fixing broken test cases.
   * Introduced ModuleClass to Storage. [#75](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/75)
-    * Introduced the Java classes `JsonAdaptedUuid` and `JsonAdaptedModuleClass` into Storage.
-The two Java classes were required in Tutor's Pet so that we could allocate `Student`s to the respective tutorial classes that they were enrolled in.
+    * Introduced the Java classes `JsonAdaptedUuid` and `JsonAdaptedModuleClass` into Storage so that we could allocate `Student`s to the respective tutorial classes that they were enrolled in.
 Time was spent integrating the two Java classes into Storage and writing test cases for these 2 classes.
   * Introduced `Add Lesson` and `Delete AttendanceRecord` commands.
   [#129](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/129)
   [#152](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/152)